binbashburns/terraform-aws/README.md

 ## Deliverables
 Once this infrastructure is deployed, two values are provided so you can test it out:</br>
 1. IP Address to access a RedHat instance, which is deployed in the public subnet.
+Your SSH key is in Secrets Manager.
 2. DNS address to access an Apache web server, which is deployed in the private subnet.
+**NOTE**: the Apache Web Server will show a `502 Bad Gateway` message for about 15 minutes or so.</br>
+Try waiting about 10 minutes, and refresh the page.

 ## Network Diagram
 There is an accompanying Network Diagram in the main folder.
 Be sure to check it out. </br>